Quantum phase estimation with optimal confidence interval using three control qubits: Quantum phase estimation with discrete prolate spheroidal sequence states

 which is independent of the value of $\phi$, as desired.
 The confidence level $1-\delta$ with which the true value $\phi$ lies within a confidence interval of width $2d$ centred around the estimate $\hat{\phi}$ can be calculated as

+\b[For this analysis we require $0\leq d\leq\pi$, because the confidence interval is defined on the circle].
 Determining the coefficients $\gamma_k$ that maximise the value of this expression has been studied under the name of the spectral concentration problem, where the objective is to find a bandlimited sequence with maximal concentration \cite{simons2010slepian}.
 For the discrete case, the sequence $\{\gamma_k\}$ which solves this problem is the first DPSS \cite{slepian1978prolate}.
 Each DPSS can be defined as a solution to the eigenvalue problem $S(d)\ps=\lambda(d)\ps$, where

 The first DPSS corresponds to the solution with the largest eigenvalue, which is equal to the confidence level $1-\delta$, and throughout the paper we refer to the DPSS state as the corresponding eigenstate.
 The DPSS state therefore provides the largest possible confidence level for a given confidence interval width, or conversely, achieves a desired confidence level at the tightest possible confidence interval.
 The next sections focus on how to efficiently prepare the DPSS state on the control register using a matrix product state approximation.